 Except as provided in 3.2.4, on and after April 4, 2006, any purchase or other transfer of burial rights, including by gift, devise, bequest or other inheritance must be made in the name of the natural person or persons to be buried in the plot.
 At the time of the purchase or transfer, the transferee must be an Eligible Person or Eligible Non-resident to be buried in a plot in the Cemetery.
-Persons designated for Burial Right must complete a Burial Right Recipient Acceptance Statement attesting eligibility.
+Persons designated for Burial Right must complete a Burial Right Recipient Acceptance Statement (Appendix D) attesting eligibility.
 Proof of eligibility, in the forms acceptable to the District Manager, must be submitted to the District at the time of purchase or transfer.

-3.2.2.1 Armed Forces
+3.2.2.1 Military and Peace Officers and Veterans' Corner

 Where there is adequate space in the cemetery for the foreseeable future, the District Manager may authorize the sale or transfer of Burial Rights on behalf of an otherwise non-eligible person who died while either (1) serving in the Armed Forces or the active militia, or (2) in the line of duty as a peace officer or firefighter.
 (Health & Safety code Section 9061(e).)
-Any interment under this subsection entitles immediate family members rights to future burial outside of Veterans Corner.
-For the purpose of this section, immediate family members include spouse, parents, step-parents, siblings, children, step-children, grandparents, and grandchildren.
+Any interment under this subsection entitles immediate family members rights to future burial outside of the Veterans' Corner.
+For the purpose of this section, immediate family members include spouse, parents, stepparents, siblings, children, step-children, grandparents, and grandchildren.
+The area in the southeast corner of the cemetery shall be designated Block 4, containing Lot 1, Plots 1-8, and shall be reserved for interment of military personnel.